nakamura-to/Enku/README.md

       fun req e -> Response.InternalServerError e
 ```

-In Global.asax, use the ablove WebApiConfig module instead of the original WebApiConfig class.
+In Global.asax, use the above WebApiConfig module instead of the original WebApiConfig class.

 ```csharp
 WebApiConfig.Register(GlobalConfiguration.Configuration);